Chinmay-47/practice-cpp/notes/copy_constructor.md

 - Copy constructor is a constructor that can create a copy an object
 - We pass the object to be copied by reference to the copy constructor
-- When no user defined copy constructor is found, the compiler assigns a default copy contructor to the class
+- When no user defined copy constructor is found, the compiler assigns a default copy constructor to the class